edubart/nelua-lang/docs/pages/libraries.md

 ## vector

-The vector library provides the generic record `vector`, that can be used as an efficient dynamic sized array of any type.
+The vector library provides an efficient dynamic sized array or values.

 Vector elements starts at index 0 and go up to length-1.